sthant3/electrical-peak-demand-forecast/README.md

 - Pearson and Spearman's rank correlation matrices
 - Mutual information of categorical variables with the target variable

-For more extensive visualizations, refer to notebooks 5 and 6.
+For more visualizations, refer to notebooks 5 and 6.